History of the District of Columbia Fire and Emergency Medical Services Department: 21st century

 By 2000, the D.C. fire and emergency medical services (EMS) departments had 33 engine companies, 16 truck companies, three rescue squad trucks, and two fire boats.
-At least five vehicles a day were tied up serving the President of the United States.
-The department had a $140 million budget and 1,900 employees—which included about 1,400 firefighters, paramedics, and emergency medical technicians (EMTs).
+At least five vehicles a day were used to serve the President of the United States.
+The department had a $140 million budget and 1,900 employees, including about 1,400 firefighters, paramedics, and emergency medical technicians (EMTs).

 But the department was troubled.
-Training levels were low and customer service poor.
-The city's fleet was aging and in constant repair.
-Several fire stations were closed because they had no equipment with which to fight fires.
-Despite the delivery of a few trucks and engines in 2000, the department still needed to replace at least $7 million worth of old vehicles.
+Training and customer service were poor.
+The city's fleet was aging and in constant disrepair.
+Several fire stations were closed because they lacked firefighting equipment.
+The delivery of a few new trucks and engines in 2000 left the department still needing to replace at least $7 million worth of old vehicles.

 Two scandals were also hurting the department.
-The city was forced to pay $1.75 million to settle a lawsuit by the family of a transgender person after firefighters ridiculed the person rather than treating her after an automobile accident.
+The city paid $1.75 million to settle a lawsuit by the family of a transgender person after firefighters ridiculed the person rather than treating her after an automobile accident.
 The death led to allegations by D.C.'s large LGBT population that the department was plagued by widespread homophobia.
 As well, it came to light that D.C. fire department radio equipment did not work on the same frequencies as the Washington Metro, and for years firefighters' radios had not worked in subway tunnels.
 The public also learned that the fire department was encouraging wealthy, mostly white, citizens in upper Northwest to call the Bethesda-Chevy Chase Rescue Squad for emergency medical services instead of serving the area with its own ambulances (which took much longer to respond).
 Members of the D.C.
-City Council criticized this as giving wealthy residents better service than poor ones.
+City Council said this gave wealthy residents better service than poor ones.

-The department also saw shift in the type of services it was called upon to provide.
-The number of fire alarms plummeted, thanks to improvements in building fire safety and fire suppression, but worsening public health and a crisis in health care availability led the public to call on DCFEMS to provide much more emergency health care.
-In 2002, there had fewer than 100 fire alarms per month but 8,000 to 9,000 calls for medical assistance.
-By 2013, the number of calls per month had risen to almost 13,350, of which about 10,700 were for emergency medical care.
+The department also saw a shift in the type of services it was called upon to provide.
+The number of fire alarms plummeted, thanks to improvements in building fire safety and fire suppression, but worsening public health and a crisis in health-care availability led the public to call on DCFEMS to provide much more emergency health care.
+In 2002, there were fewer than 100 fire alarms per month but 8,000 to 9,000 calls for medical assistance.
+By 2013, calls per month had risen to almost 13,350, of which about 10,700 were for emergency medical care.